The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Fast neck

-To me, Charvel is the king of the hot-rodded Strat-style guitar, and they get the #1 spot on my list.
-These guitars were huge in the ‘80s, and they’ve seen resurgence in recent years.
+To me, Charvel is the king of the hot-rodded Strat-style guitar, and that's why the Charvel Pro-Mod So-Cal gets the #1 spot on my list.
+These guitars were huge in the ‘80s, and they’ve seen a resurgence in recent years.
 They feature a classic build, and the hot-rod part comes in the form of awesome Seymour Duncan pickups and Floyd Rose tremolos.

 - Alder Body